Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is a cloud-based phone system?

-Advanced calling features include:
+Advanced calling features in cloud-based phone systems include:

 How does a cloud phone system work?